adswa/multimatch_gaze/paper.md

 source alternative to the existing MultiMatch toolbox.
-The algorithm is an established tool for scanpath comparison [@anderson], and improved availability will likely foster its application in a broader research community. multimatch is available in the form of the github repository [@multimatch] and as the python module multimatch via 'pip install multimatch'.
+The algorithm is an established tool for scanpath comparison [@anderson], and improved availability will likely foster its application in a broader research community. multimatch-gaze is available in the form of the github repository [@multimatch_gaze] and as the python module multimatch-gaze via 'pip install multimatch-gaze'.
 The module contains the same functionality as the original Matlab toolbox, that is, scanpath comparison with optional simplification according to user-defined thresholds, and it